ustwo/formvalidator-swift/README.md

 emailTextField.validateOnFocusLossOnly = true
 ```

-We can respond to changes in the validity of `ValidatorTextField` by implementing the `ValidatorControlDelegate` and setting ourselves as the validator delegate.
+We can respond to changes in the validity of `ValidatorTextField` by implementing the `ValidatorControlDelegate` and setting ourselves as the validator delegate (using the `setValidatorDelegate(_:)` method).
 Below is an example implementation.
 In the example we highlight the text field with a red border if it is invalid.
 We also list the error in a label called `errorLabel` and present it to the user.

 ```swift
 func validatorControl(validatorControl: ValidatorControl, changedValidState validState: Bool) {